cfpb/design-system/docs/components/notifications.md

           to reassure the user that an action is functioning as intended.
         variation_name: In-progress notification
     variation_group_description: >-
       Remember to place form-level alerts below the form title.
-For field-level notifications, the success minicon and message should

-      always appear below the input field.
+      For field-level alerts alerts, minicon and message should always appear below the input field.

+      For screen reader accessibility, include anchor links to the fields that need correction.
 use_cases: ""
 content_guidelines: ""
 behavior: >-